 Nettle has shown some promising effects on blood glucose levels.
 It may help the pancreas make or release more insulin, the hormone that lowers blood sugar.

 In a , nettle leaf extract lowered blood glucose and A1C in a group of people with type 2 diabetes who were taking insulin as well as oral diabetes medications.

 Nettle is high in plant chemicals called polyphenols.
 A review of the research on polyphenols suggests that these powerful compounds may play a role in the prevention and management of chronic diseases related to inflammation, such as diabetes, obesity, cancer, and heart disease.

-In particular, polyphenols from nettle extract have shown some exciting potential for treating breast cancer and prostate cancer.
+In particular, polyphenols from nettle extract have shown some exciting potential for treating and .
 Plants like nettle also contain potent antioxidants, which are substances that protect the body from aging and cell damage.